 Sure, we’re a little obsessed with bots on this blog.
 But we definitely keep tabs on another major ad fraud culprit: human click farms.

 Like their bot counterparts, human click farms wreak havoc on the digital advertising ecosystem.
-They’re responsible for clicking on ads with no intent of converting.
+Click farms are responsible for clicking on ads with no intent of converting.
 They visit sites and rack up worthless impressions.
-They fill out forms with bogus information, generating false leads.
-And for online advertisers, they’re a real nightmare.
+They leverage form bots to fill out forms with bogus information, generating false leads, creating a real nightmare for online advertisers.

 So naturally, fraudsters took advantage of this flaw, launching operations we now recognize as click farms.
 Under the direction of an owner, or “farmer,” low-paid workers browse the web, performing payable actions like clicks, form fills, and account signups.